Posted: October 30, 2020

-Then you should attend our series of 3 Parent Literacy Sessions on January 30, February 13, and February 27.
-Please note that this is a repeat of the Parent Literacy Sessions offered last fall.
+Then you should attend our series of 3 Parent Literacy Sessions on November 5, November 19, and December 3.
+Please note that this is a repeat of the Parent Literacy Sessions offered last year.

 Research has consistently proven that parent involvement increases student achievement in school.
 Students whose parents are involved in their education, especially their early literacy development, are more motivated to read, demonstrate a greater self-efficacy as readers and voluntarily participate in literacy activities more often.
 These students are more interested in learning and experience higher competence, exhibit more effort, concentration and attention.

 If you would like to participate in this program, you would be expected to attend all three Parent Information Evenings at Parkside Centennial Elementary where we will work together to develop an increased understanding of how to support your child’s development as strategic readers and word detectives.